atelier-cartographique/waend/documentation/help.md

 - There is no map background : you will start on a blank page.
 It’s not a bug, but a choice we’ve made to wide-up the spectrum of what cartography could be.
 No map background means no influence from us on how a territory should be represented.
 You can do whatever you want.

 ![illustration map-layers](images/map-thumb.png)
-*exemple of maps created with wænd*
+*exemples of maps created with wænd*